dvblander/sandbox/README.md

 This is the Customer-3 Branch.
-In here you will find branches for each customer with each customer having 3 folders: XML, DB, DLL.
+In here you will find the folders and the files in each folder for each customer with each customer.